MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 1. Copy the **Test.html** file from the **Allfiles\Mod03\Labfiles\01_PollBall_begin** path to the project's main directory folder.

-####	Task 8: Run the application – content of html outside wwwroot folder not displayed.
+####	Task 8: Run the application – content of html outside wwwroot folder not displayed

 1. Run the new ASP.Net Core application in **Microsoft Edge**:
 2. Access the following relative URL: